Ildaron/ironbci/README.md

 Data is transmitted via Serial with baud rate - 115200

 #### 5. STM32 programming
-For programm hex file to STM32 can be used - ESP-01
+For programm hex file to STM32 can be used - ST-LINK V2 RST
-RST
 TCK
 gnd